 A ‘lucifer’ is a type of matchstick.

-As with most of Owen’s poems, Smile, Smile, Smile is chock-full of righteous indignation and rage, barely contained within the roughly 26 line poem.
-It combines imagery of the marching wounded with the images of Britain beyond – of the gains from the war, at the behest and the suffering of the soldiers, and questions whether or not the war, with its price of the human innocence lost, and the human suffering experience, was worth it.
+As with most of Wilfred Owen’s poems, Smile, Smile, Smile is chock-full of righteous indignation and rage, barely contained within the roughly 26 line poem.
+It combines the imagery of the marching wounded with the images of Britain beyond – of the gains from the war, at the behest and the suffering of the soldiers, and questions whether or not the war, with its price of the human innocence lost, and the human suffering experience, was worth it.
 Owen was staunchly anti-war, and did not believe in aiding in the fledgling attempts to bolster the troops or to help recruit for the battle.
 He believed it was a cruelty and indecent of poets to pull in the young and the easily influenced to fight in a horrific battle that left more than thirty-eight million dead.

 Smile, Smile, Smile Analysis